 - Basic information.

-Make sure that your basic contact information is up-to-date on your site for each of your business locations.
+Make sure your basic contact information is up-to-date on your site for each business location.
 This includes name, address, phone number, fax, and email.
 Check that your site also properly links to all of the social media platforms you’re active on.

 - Blog content.